Spring for the STARS craft and vendor fair raises money for Elida Elementary

 Elida hosts the craft fair every year to help fund their STARS program, which stands for self-control, teamwork, attitude, respect, and success.
 STARS is a reward based system that the school uses to motivate kids to be the best students they can be.

-"They really strive to be the STAR student, to be the student to be like 'he's being a STAR student, let's be like him,' and they light up.
-They look forward to buying things from the STAR store, they look forward to all the big activities," says Nicole Owen, a kindergarten teacher at Elida.
+"They really strive to be the STARS student, to be the student to be like 'he's being a STARS student, let's be like him,' and they light up.
+They look forward to buying things from the STARS store, they look forward to all the big activities," says Nicole Owen, a kindergarten teacher at Elida.

 Usually about 400 people come to Elida's "Spring for the STARS" craft fair every year.